Imagine-AI-Group/imagine-vision-plus-docs/docs/Morphological.md

 ### MorphologicalGradient(BORDER CONSTANT)

+It adds a continuous border with a constant value "i" to the image during the gradient calculation and Border pixels are set to this constant and don't affect the gradient

 ![logo](<_media/AdvanceFunction/Morphological/MorphologicalGradient/gradient(border%20constant).png>)

 ### MorphologicalGradient(BORDER DEFAULT)

+It's also equivalent to BORDER_REFLECT_101 and serves as a commonly used default for border handling during the morphological gradient operation

 ![logo](<_media/AdvanceFunction/Morphological/MorphologicalGradient/gradient(border_default).png>)

 ### MorphologicalGradient(BORDER ISOLATED)

+In this mode, the gradient calculation is isolated to the specified region of interest (ROI)and it disregards information from the image's border, ensuring it doesn't affect the gradient outside the ROI

 ![logo](<_media/AdvanceFunction/Morphological/MorphologicalGradient/gradient(border_isolated).png>)

 ### MorphologicalGradient(BORDER REFLECT)

+Border pixels are mirrored across the image's boundary during gradient calculation.
+This preserves symmetry in the gradient result

 ![logo](<_media/AdvanceFunction/Morphological/MorphologicalGradient/gradient(border_reflect).png>)

 ### MorphologicalGradient(BORDER REFLECT 101)

+Similar to BORDER_REFLECT, it creates a symmetrical reflection pattern at the image's borders during the gradient operation and it has unique border pixel values

 ![logo](<_media/AdvanceFunction/Morphological/MorphologicalGradient/gradient(border_reflect_101).png>)

 ### MorphologicalGradient(BORDER REFLECT101)

+Essentially the same as BORDER_REFLECT_101, maintaining a consistent symmetrical reflection pattern during the gradient

 ![logo](<_media/AdvanceFunction/Morphological/MorphologicalGradient/gradient(border_reflect101).png>)

 ### MorphologicalGradient(BORDER REPLICATE)

+This mode extends the image's border by copying the nearest edge pixels and it maintains the image's content near the borders while calculating the gradient
 ![logo](<_media/AdvanceFunction/Morphological/MorphologicalGradient/gradient(border_replicate).png>)

 ## **Opening**